-What I don’t really need is dynamic content.
+What I don’t need is dynamic content.
 I want to just write some wall of text and publish it.
 I don’t need complex user management with different roles and permissions and… you get it.
-Maybe, just maybe, in the future, some kind of feedback system à la a comment section would be nice.
-But I’ll leave this problem to my future self. ;)
+Maybe, just maybe, in the future, some kind of feedback system like a comment section would be nice.
+But I’ll leave this problem to my future self. 😉

 Therefore, what I really want is some plain old static website.
 No server-side scripting language.
 No databases.
 Just files.

-There are several different site generators.
-A fairly comprehensive overview can be found here: https://www.staticgen.com.
-There are also some providers who have specialized in hosting such static content and which offer some nice tools to deploy your static site even faster.
+There are several different site generators out there.
+A fairly comprehensive overview can be found at https://www.staticgen.com.
+There are also some providers who have specialized in hosting such static content and which offer some nice tools to deploy your static site even faster and easier.

 Static site generator

-I chose Zola as the generator software with no particular reason.
-It’s written in rust.
-It has really no outstanding features.
+I chose Zola as the generator software with no particular reason other than it fits all my given requirements, but this would also be true for (almost) all other static site generators.
+Zola is written in rust.
+To be honest, it has really no outstanding features.
 Therefore, it’s quite minimal without too much overwhelming and useless functionalities.
-It hat one job and Zola does it well and fast.
+It has one job and it does it well and fast.

-I’m using nginx with certificate from Let’s Encrypt to host the files myself.
+I’m using nginx with certificates from Let’s Encrypt to host the files myself.

-I need something super simple and easy to use.
+I want something super simple and easy to use.
 Something that has a good usability on every platform I work with (Linux, Android and, if it has to be, also Windows).
-Something were I can outline a full blown new blog post or just gather some smaller thought.
+Something where I can outline a full blown blog post or just gather some smaller thought.